-Composition helps tell the story, and changes the feeling within the same scene | Photofocus
+Composition tells the story and feelings within a scene

 Sunlight was sneaking through the clouds and painting lovely patches and patterns as a storm was clearing.
 As I drove I kept seeing wonderful situations appear but couldn’t get to the right place to stop before the light changed.
 I did finally happen upon the scene from this article, with highlights on the red rocks and a place to pull off the road.
 I jumped out and began working the scene as quickly as possible.

 The first image was an overview of the vista before me.
-Then quickly I started looking for variations, many accomplished by using the zoom on the camera and even change in position of a few steps can make quite a difference.
+Then quickly I started looking for more compositions, many accomplished by using the zoom on the camera and even change in position of a few steps can make quite a difference.
 I believe it was Robert Capa who said, “If your pictures aren’t good enough, you aren’t close enough.”
-A zoom lens can help you with getting close enough to make a better image.
+A zoom lens can help you with getting close enough to make better compositions.

 Because of the bright sun caressing the shadowed landscape I knew the density range of a single capture wouldn’t be enough.
 I set the camera for a five-stop bracket.
-Back in the studio I processed the images in what I feel is one of the best HDR software programs out there because of the natural rendition of the final images, Aurora HDR 2018.
-To my eye this is the most realistic blending of all the HDR programs short of processing ‘by-hand’ using Luminosity Masks.
+Back in the studio, I processed the images in what I feel is one of the best HDR software programs out there because of the natural rendition of the final images, Aurora HDR 2018.
+To my eye, this is the most realistic blending of all the HDR programs short of processing ‘by-hand’ using Luminosity Masks.

 Keep a camera handy and watch for the edges.